m-oehme/Systems-Development-and-Frameworks/3/README.md

 1. :heavy_check_mark: Show that you can can setup an [apollo-server](https://www.apollographql.com/docs/apollo-server/).
 2. :heavy_check_mark: Test your backend with [apollo-server-testing](https://www.apollographql.com/docs/apollo-server/testing/testing/).
-3. Implement [JWT](https://jwt.io/) and have at least one query which requires authentication.
+3. :x: Implement [JWT](https://jwt.io/) and have at least one query which requires authentication.
-4. Add backend testing to your build server pipeline.
+4. :heavy_check_mark: Add backend testing to your build server pipeline.
-5. Request a review from @roschaefer
+5. :x: Request a review from @roschaefer
-6. Request a review from sb. else
+6. :x: Request a review from sb. else

 Note that it is **not required** that you connect your frontend with your backend.